Soldier Blue: Contemporaneous

 Multiple film critics said Soldier Blue evoked the My Lai massacre, which had been disclosed to the American public the previous year.
 In September 1970, Dotson Rader writing in The New York Times, remarked that Soldier Blue "must be numbered among the most significant, the most brutal and liberating, the most honest American films ever made."

 Roger Ebert of the Chicago Sun-Times wrote of the film: "Soldier Blue is indeed savage, but it wears its cloak of "truth" self-consciously.
 It is supposed to be a pro-Indian movie, and at the end the camera tells us the story was true, more or less, and that the Army chief of staff himself called the massacre shown in the film one of the most shameful moments in American history."
 He added: "So it was, and of course we're supposed to make the connection with My Lai and take Soldier Blue as an allegory for Vietnam.
 But that just won't do.
 The film is too mixed up to qualify as a serious allegory about anything."
 The Time Out film guide called the film "a grimly embarrassing anti-racist Western about the U.S. Cavalry's notorious Sand Creek Indian massacre in 1864.
 In the interests of propaganda, one might just about stomach the way the massacre itself is turned into a gleefully exploitative gore-fest of blood and amputated limbs; but not when it's associated with a desert romance that's shot like an ad-man's wet dream, all soft focus and sweet nothings."

+The film was criticized negatively by some.
+Joseph Running Wolf McCandless, a purported survivor of the Wounded Knee Massacre, claimed that seeing the film was "the most horrifying experience of my life".